Find Affordable College Courses

 165 Yearly Graduations

-University of Michigan - Ann Arbor is the 2nd most popular school in the nation for students seeking a master's degree in natural resources and conservation.
+University of Michigan - Ann Arbor is the 2nd most popular school in the nation for students seeking a master's degree in natural resources & conservation.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-For the 2020-2021 academic year, 165 master's degrees were handed out to natural resources and conservation majors at U-M. About 65% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
+During the most recent year for which we have data, 165 people received their master's degree in natural resources & conservation from U-M. About 64% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+University of Michigan - Ann Arbor natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,909.

 #3